cernoh/physics_alevel/3. Waves/Definitions/Single slit interference.md

 ![[Pasted image 20211106191035.png]]

-if white light is used instead of monochromatic light, the diffraction pattern seen would be different
+If White light is used instead of monochromatic light, the diffraction pattern seen would be different.
+White light is made up of all colours, therefore is made up of all wavelengths of visible light.
+You get a spectrum of colour in the diffraction pattern.
+Diffraction pattern of white light has a central white maxima with alternating bright fringes which are spectra, vi